Skip to content

 Things not to Do:

 • Never enter a person’s house while wearing your shoes.
-As one of the most significant cultural differences between Western and Eastern nations, it is pretty vital in this country.
+It is vital in this country as one of the most significant cultural differences between Western and Eastern nations.
 Some people consider it rude behaviour, and they will ask you to take off your shoes at the door immediately.
-Perhaps Malay people believe that shoes are filthy, violate their hygiene standards, or they just do not feel comfortable while someone else wanders about their house with their shoes on their feet.
-Whatever your perspective on this habit, just accept it and make a commitment to doing it.
+Perhaps Malay people believe that shoes are filthy, violate their hygiene standards, or do not feel comfortable while someone else wanders about their house with their shoes on their feet.
+Whatever your perspective on this habit, just accept it and commit to it.

 • Don’t show exaggerated affection in public.
-It is not authorized to kiss or embrace tightly on public transit.
-If you can, try to keep your emotions under control until you check into your hotel room.
+Kissing or embracing tightly on public transit is not authorized, but if you can, try to keep your emotions under control until you check into your hotel room.

 • Don’t bring the national fruit of Malaysia, durian, to your hotel.
 It’s not permitted due to its unpleasant stink.